 This prevention program deals directly with one of the most serious forms of child abuse in children: Shaken Baby Syndrome (SBS).
 The Family Center was asked by the Alabama Department of Public Health’s Child Death Review Team to develop a hospital-based prevention program in 2002.
 That program has been funded by ADPH since then and is now offered at USA Children’s and Women’s Hospital.
 The program has been adopted by other hospitals in Mobile and Baldwin County.

-New parents are also invited to take advantage of the other programs offered by the Family Center such as home visitors and parenting classes.
+New parents are also invited to take advantage of the other programs offered by the Family Center such as home visitors and parenting workshops.
 Each parent leaves with our magnet and written materials to remind them of what they have learned.
-Follow up calls are made to parents 30 and 60 days after they have the class.
+Follow up calls are made to parents 30 and 60 days after they have the workshop.

-Positive Parenting Classes welcome moms, dads, foster parents, grandparents, interns, service providers and any other interested person.
+Positive Parenting workshops welcome moms, dads, foster parents, grandparents, interns, service providers and any other interested person.
 Participants will want to arrive 15 minutes early on the first day they begin in order to complete a registration form and two short program surveys.
-At this time, you will receive a class schedule and a checklist, which students will need to use to keep up with their own progress throughout the series of 12 classes.
-On the 11th class, participants will turn in their checklist to the facilitator so that a certificate of completion can be prepared and ready for the last class.
+At this time, you will receive a workshop schedule and a checklist, which students will need to use to keep up with their own progress throughout the series of 12 workshops.
+On the 11th class, participants will turn in their checklist to the facilitator so that a certificate of completion can be prepared and ready for the last workshop.
 It is very important for participants to do this, especially if court-ordered, as the certificate you receive will be your proof of completion. read more

 Speakers are available to visit your group and discuss parenting or child abuse issues.